 ...then this course is for you!

 Now well established, it has been specifically developed to enable front-line clinical staff to access and evaluate research evidence, and to carry out research and evaluation to meet local needs.
-Our next course will take place January 2020 - April 2020, click here to view details of the full Programme.
-Enrolment Forms can be obtained here.
+Keep an eye on our website as course dates will be uploaded as soon as they are scheduled.